rkoeninger/ShenScript/README.md

 Run `npm install` to download all dependencies.

-The primitive backend environment can be tested with `npm run test-core`.
+The primitive backend environment can be tested with `npm run test-backend`.

 The Shen kernel sources can be retrieved with `npm run fetch`.
 Shen Kernel version can be updated in `fetch.js`.